pontojasko/reaper-ainomeator/README.md

 ## Overview

-**The Pain:** Exporting stems from modern DAWs or receiving poorly named tracks from clients usually means spending hours manually renaming, coloring, and organizing the session before you can even start mixing.
+Exporting stems from modern DAWs or receiving poorly named tracks from clients usually means spending hours manually renaming, coloring, and organizing the session before you can even start mixing.

-**The Solution:** AiNOMEATOR offloads this heavy lifting to a background AI processor.
+AiNOMEATOR offloads this heavy lifting to a background AI processor.
 By utilizing a hybrid model approach (combining local CNNs and cloud-based Gemini), it accurately identifies the instruments playing in each stem and automatically organizes your entire Reaper project.

-**The Result:** A fully structured, color-coded, and properly named Reaper session ready for mixing in minutes, saving you hours of tedious administrative work.
+A fully structured, color-coded, and properly named Reaper session ready for mixing in minutes, saving you hours of tedious administrative work.

-### Quick Wins
-- **Time-saver**: Reclaims up to 30 minutes of setup time per session.
-- **Accurate**: Smart Conflict Arbiter and DSP logic prevents AI hallucinations.
-- **Non-blocking**: Keeps your DAW fully responsive during processing.

 ---